making/jaguchi-manifests/docs/postgresql.md

-## Create and bindi a Tanzu SQL with PostgreSQL instance
+## Create and bind a Tanzu SQL with PostgreSQL instance

 ### Create a PostgreSQL Instance